In order to evaluate if reported bugs follow Testlio standards, all bug reports are automatically graded.

 9. How do I know how am I doing?

-You can keep an eye on your results from "Your feedback" view on platform.
+You can keep an eye on your results from the "Your feedback" view on the platform.
 The issue statuses reflect how well they were reported.
 There are 4 different statuses:

 - Approved - Well done!
 Your issue was approved without any changes.

-- Approved with changes - Issue was approved but you should review the history to see what were the changes.
+- Approved with changes - The issue was approved but you should review the history to see what were the changes.
 Learn from them! ;)

 - Closed - Unfortunately, the issue wasn't approved.
 Please check the close reason.